specter-cfd/SPECTER/src/README.txt

 Examples of simple scripts to read and plot output from SPECTER using Python can be found in the directory '../contrib'.
 These examples also include some explanantions on the contents in the output files.

 4. References:

+The Navier-Stokes solver is explained in:  Fontana, M., Bruno, O. P., Mininni P. D. & Dmitruk P.; Fourier continuation method for incompressible fluids with boundaries. arXiv: 2002.01392.

 The FC-Gram technique is explained in: Bruno, O. P., & Lyon, M.
 (2010).
 High-order unconditionally stable FC-AD solvers for general smooth domains I. Basic elements.
 Journal of Computational Physics, 229(6), 2009–2033. https://doi.org/10.1016/j.jcp.2009.11.020